President & CEO

 Here's what I can help you with:

-A mentor of mine told me that after 25 years, I have led every nonprofit/infrastructure organization in Michigan.
+Michigan philanthropy (volunteers, nonprofits, donors, grantmakers) has been my vocational home for more than 25 years.
+I started out as a public grantmaker and have led every nonprofit sector infrastructure organization in Michigan.
 With that background I can help in several areas including public/private partnerships, service and volunteerism, effective grantmaking, and public policy.

 Kyle has served on a number of national boards, including Points of Light, Independent Sector, Nonprofit Votes and the National Council of Nonprofits.
 At the state level, he was a board member of the Michigan Community Service Commission, Michigan Association of United Ways, and Michigan Community Resources.